 Play.
 My five-year-old son Oscar is very good at it and I have to relearn how to do it.
 A person that plays takes risks, gives up control.
 I like things to be perfect.
 I don’t like mistakes.
 What if I let go and just start doing?

 My son loves building things with Lego.
 I think his little structures are beautiful and started taking them to my studio to photograph.
-Now, about 80 creations later, I am collecting the photos in a book about play.
+Now, about many Lego creations later, I have collected the photos in a book (my first!) about play.

 I’ve started to practice forcing myself less, allowing myself more to be led by play.
 If I do that, it feels lighter.
 Inspiration can then flow and I’m able to create from within.
 When I play, I’m a happier person.